cKm-IceCold/cKm-IceCold/README.md

 - I care about clean logic and user experience
 - I like understanding *why* things work, not just *how*

+What the furture looks like for me ?
+I would be deeply involved in build Algos and Trading Bots for Algorithimic Trading and also involved in the Fintech and Ai Industry.
+I want to be where progress is.

 📫 Contact:
 - Email: chukspaul777@gmail.com